- Sean Endler - Product Design

 - Chris Parish - digital marketing

-- Joanne Laipson - Human Resources
+- Joanne Laipson - Human Resources, Search and Staffing

 A pioneer in online publishing, Elizabeth Osder is principal of the Osder Group, specializing in internet business strategy, audience, product and content development and social media for companies navigating the changing landscape of interactive media.